Nikurasuu/avocado-bot/README.md

    }
    ```

-### Running
+### Usage
-Start the bot by opening a terminal in the root directory and running `npm start`
+Start the bot by opening a terminal in the root directory and running `npm run main`

+New commands are deployed using `npm run deploy`